Skip to Content

 Routeburn Track Day Hikes From The Divide Shelter

 The Divide Shelter parking lot is located 82 kilometers (51 miles) from the town of Te Anau along the road to Milford Sound.
-One of the reasons hiking the full Routeburn Track is such a pain is because you need to organize transport at one end of the trail.
+One of the reasons hiking the full track is such a pain is that you need to organize transport at one end of the trail.
 The problem?
 It takes around 4.5 hours to drive to The Divide Shelter from Routeburn Shelter.

 To avoid this, you can do some great day hikes from this side of the trail, and below are some options!